DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Beyond these plains lies the Yurun country.
 Thee know this much, right?"

 "That's right.
-Once again quite a depressing scenery..."
+Once again, quite a depressing scenery..."

 Ashlan answered from the driver's seat.
-As Kai's arm was wounded in the battle with the Behemoth, right now he assumed the driving role.
+As Kai's arm was wounded in the battle with the Behemoth, he had taken over the wheel for now.

-"I thought I got tired of this maze of big trees, now it is just plains with weed all the way."
+"I thought the maze of big trees was getting tiring, now it is just plains with weed all the way."

 "Right so.
-Having nothing around instead makes it suspicious, right..."
+Having nothing around instead makes it dubious, right..."

-Sitting on the passenger seat, Saki was anxiously looking with her binoculars through a window.
+Sitting on the passenger seat, Saki was anxiously looking with her binoculars through the window.

 "Talking about the border.
-Aren't four races supposed to watch over it normally?"
+Aren't the four races supposed to watch over it normally?"

-"It is but a exaggeration.
+"It is but an exaggeration.
 Only demons watch over the entire border.
 As only they possess sufficient numbers."